jersonlopez/nodejs-jenkins/README.md

 # How to run NodeJS job in Jenkins

+> **Important:** If you don't have a jenkins instance and you want to run jenkins in local you can visit this [link](./installJenkins.md).

+Now, to run a **NodeJS** project in Jenkins please follow the next steps:

 1. First of all, you will need to install the **NodeJS plugin** in Jenkins because it just supports java by default. ​​To do this, navigate to ***Manage Jenkins -> Manage Plugins*** and look for *NodeJS* and install the plugin.

     ![manage_jenkins](/images/11_manage_jenkins.png)

     ![install_nodejs_plugin](/images/12_install_nodejs_plugin.png)

+    ---

 2. When the installation is completed navigate to Manage ***Jenkins -> Global Tool Configuration*** and look for the **NodeJS** heading.
 Install whatever version of NodeJS you require and click save:

     ![configure_nodejs_version](/images/13_configure_nodejs_version.png)

+    ---

 3. Now we must create a NodeJS job with npm scripts.
 Naming the job ***nodejs-project*** and set it to be a ***Freestyle project***: